Some posts contain compensated links. Please read this disclaimer for more info.

 This area, however, is not only about the best beaches in Budva.
 The town’s well-filled history and, subsequently, its architecture is well-worth exploring, too.

-Strong archaeological evidence (see “things to do” below) tells us that Budva is one of the oldest human settlements in the Adriatic.
+Strong archaeological evidence (see “things to do” below) tells us that Budva is one of the Adriatic’s oldest human settlements.
 It’s been inhabited since as early as the 5th century BC.
-Greek colonization of the area started in the 4th century BC and in the 2nd century BC, the area was incorporated into the ever-expanding Roman Empire.
+Greek colonization of the area started in the 4th century BC, and in the 2nd century BC, the area was incorporated into the ever-expanding Roman Empire.

-After the fall of the once-mighty Roman Empire, Budva was ruled by various, foreign empires, including by the Byzantines, the Serbians, the Venetians and the Habsburgs.
+After the fall of the once-mighty Roman Empire, Budva was ruled by various foreign empires, including the Byzantines, the Serbians, the Venetians, and the Habsburgs.
 After the collapse of Yugoslavia, Montenegro became independent in 2006.
 Budva quickly grew into the new country’s premier tourist destination.

 Nowadays, Budva is somewhat of a cultural treasure chest.
-Its various cultural and political influences—from Turkish to Austrian and Venetian influences—has resulted in a town with stunning architecture and many monuments.
+From Turkish to Austrian and Venetian influences, its various cultural and political influences have resulted in a town with stunning architecture and many monuments.